muellan/clipp/README.md

 doc_formatting::split_alternatives(bool)             //default: true
 doc_formatting::alternatives_min_split_size(int)     //default: 3
 ```
-control whether the usage is split up into several lines if any group inside an alternative  exceeds a given minimum size.
+control if the usage is split up into several lines if any group inside an alternative exceeds a given minimum size.